AdaCore/spark2014/docs/ug/en/source/subprogram_contracts.rst

 .. literalinclude:: /gnatprove_by_example/results/recursive_subprograms.prove
    :language: none

-It is possible to give more than one scalar value in a subprogram variant.
+It is possible to give more than one discrete value in a subprogram variant.
 In this case, values are checked in the order in which they appear.
 If a value progresses (increases or decreases as specified) then it is enough to ensure the progression of the whole variant and the subsequent values are not considered.
 In the same way, if a value annotated with ``Increases`` actually decreases strictly (or the other way around) then the evaluation terminates and the verification of the variant fails.
-It is only if the values of all the preceding scalar expressions have been found to be preserved that the subsequent value is considered.
+It is only if the values of all the preceding discrete expressions have been found to be preserved that the subsequent value is considered.
 The function ``Max`` computes the index of the maximal value in a slice of an array.
 At each recursive call, it shifts the bound containing the smallest value: